LZeroAnalytics/thornode/docs/concepts/trade-accounts.md

 ### Withdrawing from the Trade Account

-Send a THORChain MsgDeposit with the memo **`WITHDRAW:POOL:BASISPOINTS:ASSET`.**
+Send a THORChain MsgDeposit with the memo **`TRADE-:ADDR`**.

 **Example:**

 `TRADE-:bc1qp8278yutn09r2wu3jrc8xg2a7hgdgwv2gvsdyw` - Withdraw 0.1 BTC from the Trade Account and send to `bc1qp8278yutn09r2wu3jrc8xg2a7hgdgwv2gvsdyw`.
+The amount in the coins array defines the withdrawal amount.

 ```json
 {